“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Research shows that a ketogenic diet shows promise in cancer prevention and recovery.

 Ketosis is triggered when the body has burned through it's reserve of stored glucose, commonly referred to as glycogen.
 The easiest way to burn through glycogen is to keep carbohydrate levels low for an extended period of time.

 The rate at which you enter ketosis can also be increased by exercising or fasting.

-How do I know if I’m entering ketosis?
+How will I know if I'm entering ketosis?